neosaurrrus/blog-entries/17_to_22 React.md

 }
 ```

-# Securing the Firebase Backend
+# Part 5 - Securing the Firebase Backend

 All that we have done so far is secured the client side, a determined person can still access and change the information in Firebase as we have left it open for anyone to read anad write.